-- 1 Start the Configuration/Setup Utility program (see "Starting the Configuration/Setup Utility Program" on page 77). - 2 Select Start Options from the Configuration/Setup Utility menu. - 3 Select Startup Sequence. - 4 Select First Startup Device. - 5 Use the arrow keys to make your selection. - 6 If necessary, repeat the above steps for Second Startup Device, Third Startup Device, and Fourth Startup Device. - 7 Remember to save the changes when you exit from the Configuration/Setup Utility program. - 8 Press Esc to return to the main menu. - 9 Select Save Settings and press Enter.
+- 1 Start the Configuration/Setup Utility program (see "Starting the Configuration/Setup Utility Program" on page 70). - 2 Select Start Options from the Configuration/Setup Utility menu. - 3 Select Startup Sequence. - 4 Select First Startup Device. - 5 Use the arrow keys to make your selection. - 6 If necessary, repeat the above steps for Second Startup Device, Third Startup Device, and Fourth Startup Device. - 7 Remember to save the changes when you exit from the Configuration/Setup Utility program. - 8 Press Esc to return to the main menu. - 9 Select Save Settings and press Enter.

-Appendix A. PC 300PL Asset Security Settings
+Appendix A. Asset Security Settings

-If you have set an administrator password on a PC 300PL system, read the following.
+If you have set an administrator password, read the following.